 Texas truck accidents happen for several reasons.
 Sometimes, adverse weather conditions or dangerous roads lead to collisions.
 But the vast majority of crashes occur due to someone’s negligence.

 Knowing the causes of these actions can help you take extra precaution when driving near 18-wheelers, and can prevent you from being involved in a serious trucking accident in Plano, TX.
 If you or a loved one are injured due to someone else’s negligence, our Plano truck accident lawyers can provide the legal representation you need.
 We will do everything we can to make it easier for you to focus on your health and recovery.
 Call us today for a FREE CONSULTATION with an auto accident lawyer at Thompson Law.

 Damages might include:

 A big truck accident can be uniquely devastating.
 The losses and damages can pile up to an overwhelming extent before you know it.
 A personal injury lawyer will leverage their experience in truck accidents to help you navigate these difficult circumstances.
 We are happy to talk to you about your accident at NO CHARGE to you, and no obligation to hire us.
 Call Thompson Law today.

 Call now for your FREE CASE EVALUATION.
 We can answer your questions, let you know your legal rights, and have an attorney start working on your case today if you choose to hire us.
 We are family-owned and operated, and we will leverage our personal injury expertise for your maximum settlement.

-We provide auto accident victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
+We provide truck wreck victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
 Our Plano truck accident lawyers will build a strong case with supporting evidence so that you recover the money that you deserve.

 Many truck accidents in Texas involve truck company liability.
-The trucking company is responsible for training, testing, monitoring, and maintaining its drivers and its big rigs.
-There are many rules and regulations in place to help truck companies reasonably prevent accidents.
+The motor carrier for a trucker is responsible for training, testing, monitoring, and maintaining its drivers and its big rigs.
+There are many state and federal rules and regulations in place to help truck companies reasonably prevent accidents.

-A truck driver might be liable due to:
+A truck driver might be liable for your truck crash due to:

-A trucking company might be liable due to:
+A trucking company might be liable for your truck wreck due to:

 The truck company is responsible for the negligence of its drivers.
 They are also accountable for cargo loaders, ground controllers, and other employees.
 If an on-the-clock employee’s act of negligence caused your injuries, the truck company might be liable.
 Occasionally, a truck manufacturing company may produce a faulty truck part.
 Manufacturer liability is another possible outcome in a truck injury accident.

 A Thompson Law truck accident attorney can help make sense of liability in your case.
-Our family-owned and operated firm regularly advocates for victims like you, so we aren’t afraid to take on trucking companies or their insurance providers.
+Our family-owned and operated firm regularly advocates for victims like you, so we are not afraid to take on trucking companies or their insurance providers.
 Call us today for a FREE CASE REVIEW.

 We are passionate about helping truck accident victims in Plano.
 If you or a loved one were injured in a semi crash, you can count on our truck wreck lawyers in Plano to:

-If you have been hurt in a truck accident, now is the time to call Thompson Law right now !
+If you have been hurt in a truck accident, now is the time to call Thompson Law is right now!
 Our Plano truck accident lawyers will guide you through the process of seeking treatment, protect your interests in negotiations with the at-fault parties, and go to battle for your deserved compensation.